Living Each Season

-RAMM's Living Each Season offers a combination of object-handling sessions, creative activities and gallery tours inspired by groudbreaking methodology from the Museum of Modern Art (MOMA) in New York
+RAMM’s Living Each Season project offers a combination of object-handling sessions, creative activities and gallery tours inspired by groundbreaking methodology from the Museum of Modern Art (MOMA) in New York.

 Conversations are themed around the seasons.
 A summer session might examine shells and preserved sea creatures; wooden carvings and paintings of trees could be appropriate for autumn; winter can focus on Arctic peoples or cosy textiles; and spring combines well with stuffed birds and flower motifs from other times and places.

 The nature theme and the eclectic mix of artefacts is engaging for people of any age and cultural background.
 Carers are invited too, and sessions provide a rare opportunity for couples to experience something on an equal level, in an uplifting and supportive atmosphere.

 Objects sometimes trigger memories from the past, but the emphasis is on the moment.